-Table 1: The confusion matrix for interaction type (Degressive or Enhancive) and relevant evaluation index.
-True Positive (TP): The number of drug pairs classified as enhancive interaction correctly, False Positive (FP): The number of drug pairs classified as enhancive interaction incorrectly, False Negative (FN): The number of drug pairs classified as degressive interaction incorrectly, True Negative (TN): The number of drug pairs classified as degressive interaction correctly.

-If consider degressive interaction as Negative (N) and enhancive interaction as Positive (P) sample, then the confusion matrix for interaction type (Degressive or Enhancive) and relevant evaluation index is as shown in Table 1.
+If consider degressive interaction as a Negative (N) and enhancive interaction as a Positive (P) sample, then the confusion matrix for interaction type (Degressive or Enhancive) and relevant evaluation index is as shown in Table 1.
 By using Table 1, four evaluation criteria are defined in the following order:

 Accuracy: The fraction of all correct predictions (TP and TN) to all predictions.
+Expressed as:

-Acurracy= TP+TNTP+FP+TN+FN
+Accuracy= TP+TNTP+FP+TN+FN (2)

 Precision: The fraction of correct predicted (enh/deg) interactions among all predicted (enh/deg) interactions.
+Expressed as:

-Precision0(enh/deg) = TPTP+FP
+Precision0(enh/deg) = TPTP+FP (3)

 Recall: The fraction of correct predicted (enh/deg) interactions among all true (enh/deg) interactions.
+Expressed as:

-Recall(enh/deg) = TPTP+FN
+Recall(enh/deg) = TPTP+FN (4)

 Precision and recall have a trade-off; thus, improving one of them may lead to a reduction in another.
-Therefore, utilizing F-measure is more reasonable.
+Therefore, utilizing the F-measure is more reasonable.

 F-measure: The geometric mean of precision and recall.
+Expressed as:

-F-measure(enh/deg) = 2 × Precision(enh/deg) × Recall(enh/deg) Precision(enh/deg) + Recall(enh/deg)
+F-measure(enh/deg) = 2 × Precision(enh/deg) × Recall(enh/deg) Precision(enh/deg) + Recall(enh/deg) (5)

-Since the values of precision, recall, and F-measure is dependent on the value of the threshold, we also evaluate methods via AUC which is the area under the receiver operating characteristic (ROC) curve, and AUPR, that is the area under the precision-recall curve.
+Since the values of precision, recall, and F-measure are dependent on the value of the threshold, we also evaluate methods via AUC which is the area under the receiver operating characteristic (ROC) curve, and AUPR, which is the area under the precision-recall curve.
 These criteria indicate the efficiency of methods independent of the threshold value.
-In cases that the fraction of negative samples and positive
+In cases where the fraction of negative samples and positive

-samples are not equal, AUPR is the fairer criterion for evaluation.
+samples are not equal, and AUPR is the fairer criterion for evaluation.

-Selecting and training model on known interactions
+Selecting and training models on known interactions

 To solve this problem, it is necessary to provide a model that detects non-interaction with high resolution and confidence.
 Therefore, we design a model based on deep learning that predicts the possible non-interaction drug pairs and then use it to design a three-class model.
-Obviously, high resolution in detecting these zeros can help provide a more accurate and confident three-class model.
+High resolution in detecting these zeros can help provide a more accurate and confident three-class model.

 Selecting model